isomerpages/csa-csro-licensing/_how-to/Apply for Licence.md

 ### Submit Application

 #### Criteria for Grant of a Licence
-To be eligible for a licence, applicant is required to:
+To be eligible for a licence, applicant is required to;
 <br> 1.
 Be fit and proper; and<br> 2.
 With effect from 16 March 2026, hold an active Cyber Trust Mark (“CTM”) Promoter (Tier 3) or equivalent certification.<br>
 <font size="4.5"><b>Note:</b></font>
 <font size="3"><ul><li>A grace period until 31 December 2026 will be given for licensees to obtain the required CTM Promoter (Tier 3) certification.</li></ul></font>